 In case you’re curious, the confusion about yams and sweet potatoes started several hundred years ago, during the slave trade.
 “Yam” is West African in origin (anyinam means yam; nyami means “to eat”).
 That “yam” is from a West African language rather than from one of the 1000s of other language elsewhere in Africa or in Asia is a grim reminder that slaves were taken from Western Africa, largely.
 The first to record the use of the word “yam” were Portuguese slavers.
 And when Africans arrived in areas planted with sweet potatoes (like on George Washington’s farm) most likely the slaves called them yams, even though they weren’t.
 As a result, many varieties of sweet potatoes were sometimes labelled yams (e.g., see this book from 1900), especially in the South and especially in regards to sweet potato cultivars that were soft and extra sweet, which may have resembled the “sweet yams” (actual yams, and which were very sweet) that were in cultivation in plantation islands like Jamaica.
 This caused confusion early on, of course, since most people knew they weren’t really yams.
 Indeed, a 1921 publication (The Sweet Potato: A Handbook for the Practical Grower) advised that the habit of referring to sweet potatoes yams “best be dropped.”
 That was sound advice.

-Companies have been selling sweet potatoes to Americans for over 200 years, and it’s interesting to consider why they market “yams” over “sweet potatoes”.
-Labels on boxes of sweet potatoes (or “yams”) used to feature African Americans or soul food menu items (possum, raccoon), revealing (I think) a clear tendency to market to African Americans.
-Although labels these days are race neutral and possum-free, perhaps choosing “yam” was a way to increase market share among African Americans.
+Companies have been selling sweet potatoes to Americans for over 200 years, and it’s interesting to consider why these companies still label their sweet potatoes “yams”.
+Labels on boxes of sweet potatoes used to feature African Americans or soul food menu items (possum, raccoon), revealing (I think) a clear tendency to market sweet potatoes to African Americans.
+Although labels these days are race neutral and possum-free, clinging to “yam” on the label is a way to increase market share among African Americans.
 A typical African American eats 7.4 lbs of sweet potatoes per year compared to a measly 3 lbs for European Americans (USDA ERS 2002), so a marketing and labeling program that goes after the black market makes good business sense.

 The biggest offender for modern-day mislabeling is Louisiana, which has an official policy of calling sweet potatoes “yams,” and seems intent on injecting “Louisiana yam” into the vernacular.
 So if you are the type who insists that “yam” is a kind of sweet potato, you have been successfully scammed by a Louisiana marketing team.
 Congratulations!
 By the way, if you examine a Louisiana shipping box, you’ll find that somewhere on the label is “sweet potatoes” — that’s a USDA requirement.
 Though Louisiana seems to shrink the font of the actual ingredient so that is it all but invisible.
 Louisiana has the second highest percentage (32%) African Americans in the United States, after Mississippi.
 Mississippi, though, seems to market its sweet potatoes as sweet potatoes.
 As does North Carolina, the largest producer of sweet potatoes in the country.